Sutton Palliative Care Coordination Care (PCC) Hub

 - Providing a single point of access delivering care co-ordination and communication for professionals, individuals, families and carers

-- Supporting you to create an advance care plan and Coordinate my care (CMC) record.
+- Supporting you to create an advance care plan and Urgent Care Plan (UCP) record.
 This means anyone involved in your care will know how you wish to be cared for and your preferred place of care

 - Providing a clinical and holistic assessment of your needs and co-ordinating the onward referrals into other services that you might require